 Be sure to give yourself enough time to prepare for class so that YOU are successful.
 There will be an in-class quiz over the 30 listed elements and symbols as well as a safety quiz.
 There is one on-line quiz to take about math concepts.
 Some of the content regarding protons, electrons, and neutrons will also be on the first test.
-See you on Thursday, January 4!
+See you on Wednesday, August 1!

 On Schoology, I asked you to learn the symbols for 30 of the elements on the periodic table.
 These include hydrogen through calcium (the first 20) AND iron, nickel, copper, tin, silver, gold, lead, zinc, bromine, and iodine.
 You need to know the name and the symbol for each of these elements.
 There will be a quiz on Friday, August 10, in class.
 Make flashcards.
 Practice with a friend 🙂